-The Long Road to Brexit
+The Long and Winding Road to Brexit

 Markets are stunned.
 Commenters are shocked.
 But future historians may view this moment as inevitable.

 That the United Kingdom — led by England and Wales — voted by a clear majority this week to leave the European Union has shocked the world.
 Markets, seemingly taken by surprise, have panicked; commentators seem stunned.

 However, if we take a longer view, this result is not surprising; future historians may even regard it as inevitable.
 As it has done many times in the past, Britain will now renegotiate a new relationship with its near neighbors and with the wider world.
 And as has also been the case many times in the past, this will mean internal divisions and potentially painful conflicts.

 Great Britain is the only large temperate island in the world that sits a mere 20 miles from a continent.
 This is the raw material of its history, which revolves round the changing relationships between the island, the continent, and the world beyond the seas.